brandonjordan1/jsURL/README.md

 jsURL
 =====

-Finally, a quick easy way to get url variables with JavaScript.
+A quick easy way to get url variables with JavaScript.

 Installation
 =====